 Jodrell Bank radio telescope

-The 250-ft (76-m) dish at Jodrell Bank, Cheshire, was the world’s first large radio telescope.
+The 250-ft (76-m) dish at Jodrell Bank, Cheshire, was for many years the world’s largest fully steerable radio telescope.
 When opened in 1957 it became an internationally recognized symbol of modern astronomy.
-It was the subject of Great Britain’s first astro stamp, in 1966, and I have found it on stamps from six other countries, as pictured below.
-The dish is now the base station of a nationwide network of radio telescopes called MERLIN.
-The big dish, known since 1987 as the Lovell Telescope, has been upgraded and refurbished over the years, ensuring its continued successful operation.
+It was the subject of Great Britain’s first astro stamp, in 1966, and I have found it on stamps from eight other countries, as pictured below in chronological order.
+Known since 1987 as the Lovell Telescope, the big dish has been upgraded and refurbished over the years, ensuring its continued successful operation.
+It is now the base station of a nationwide network of radio telescopes called e-MERLIN.

 Haiti, 1958